 Aarhus University, Denmark Is Our Last Spectacular Universities In Europe

-With over 44,000 students, it is the second-largest university in the country.
-It comprises of four faculties in Arts, Science and Technology, Health, and Business and Social Sciences.
+With over 44,000 students, Aarhus University is the second-largest university in the country.
+It comprises four faculties in Arts, Science and Technology, Health, and Business and Social Sciences.

 Globally orientated, the university has exchange programs in place with over 50 institutions worldwide.
-This includes the University of the Arctic, the Utrecht Network, the Nordic Centre Fudan and the Nordic Centre India.
+This includes the University of the Arctic, the Utrecht Network, the Nordic Centre Fudan, and Nordic Centre India.